Whittingham Hospital Railway

-The Whittingham Hospital Railway (W.H.R.) was a private light railway operated by Lancashire County Council to serve Whittingham lunatic asylum.
+The Whittingham Hospital Railway (WHR) was a private light railway operated by Lancashire County Council to serve Whittingham lunatic asylum.
 Opened in 1889, it carried goods and passengers between Grimsargh on the Preston and Longridge Railway and the hospital grounds.
 It closed to all traffic in 1957.

-Planning & construction
+Planning and construction

-The asylum was completed in 1873 and enlarged in 1879 to accommodate 2,895 patients.
+The asylum was completed in 1873.
 Before becoming a hospital, it was the long-time residence of the Waring family.
 The house was built in 1869 by Cooper and Tullis of Preston, to the designs of Henry Littler for £338,000.

 In the early days of the hospital, all supplies, including coal and provisions, had to be transported by horse and cart from Preston – a distance of 7 mi – or from Longridge at the terminus of the Preston and Longridge Railway some 3+1/2 mi distant.
 The cartage was expensive; permanently staffed with a stud of horses and vehicles.
 In 1884, the significant costs of this operation prompted the authorities to consider building a railway between the hospital and the village of Grimsargh 2 mi to the southeast.

 A four-man committee made its first report in August, 1884 when it estimated the cost of the 2863 yd line at £12,000 giving an annual saving of £1,050 over road haulage but this assumed that the Lancashire and Yorkshire Railway and London and North Western Railway – joint owners of the Longridge branch line – would work the service.
 They refused, but did grant junction facilities at Grimsargh.

 Strong opposition from local land owners and a lack of support from the hospital's own Finance & General Committee stalled the project.
 Further revision of the cost brought the estimated price down to £9,000 but the project still could not gain sufficient support to proceed.
 Refusing to admit defeat, the committee obtained a hearing before the more senior General Committee who approved and the matter was placed before the Annual Session at Preston in 1885.
-Success was followed by the presentation of a Private Act of Parliament that year at an initial cost of £550.
+Success was followed by the presentation of a bill for a private act of Parliament that year at an initial cost of £550.

 A goods only, horse drawn operation was envisaged at this stage on the "proposed Whittingham Tramway".
 Prolonged financial negotiations with reluctant land-owners saw two years pass before the final plot of land for the line was acquired.
 With £10,000 allocated for construction the first sod was cut at Grimsargh in 1887 but work proceeded only with great difficulty.
 Land slips caused by an exceptionally bad winter of 1887 delayed completion and increased costs.
 Finally in March 1889, the contractor reported that the permanent way was ready, but the Tramway Committee had to ask for a further £5,000 to complete the works plus purchase a locomotive and two goods vans.
 Traffic for goods commenced in June 1889.